ssfrr/libmanta/readme.markdown

 interfacing with the Snyderphonics Manta, a touch-sensitive usb controller with LED feedback.

-libmanta is currently in beta stage, and the examples are intended simply as starting points to show how the library may be used.
-The [manta] object for Pure Data and Max/MSP will be a user-facing release released in both source and binary forms.
+libmanta is intended for use by developers to build applications that talk to the Manta.
+The [manta] object for Pure Data and Max/MSP are user-facing release released in both source and binary forms.

-manta the pd/max object is built on an abstraction layer called flext by Thomas Grill.
+[manta] the pd/max object is built on an abstraction layer called flext by Thomas Grill.
 It allows an external to be compiled for both PD and Max and on OS X, Linux, and Windows.
 You will need to build and install flext using the included instructions before building and installing the external.

+MantaOSC is a simple command-line application that allows you to interface with your manta using Open Sound Control (OSC).
+See the [MantaOSC Readme](https://github.com/ssfrr/libmanta/blob/master/MantaOSC/README.markdown) for more details on building and running it.

 Documentation
 -------------